 Staff Note.
-The State Bar Team would delete this definition, as discussed in Memorandum 92-50.
-See Exhibit 2, at p.
-45. Note that some members of the Team were of the opinion that the entire power of attorney law should be restated because "some practitioners may be confused about which body of law applies in a particular situation, e.g., general agency law or the durable power of attorney law."
+The State Bar Team would delete this definition.
+Note that some members of the Team were of the opinion that the entire power of attorney law should be restated because "some practitioners may be confused about which body of law applies in a particular situation, e.g., general agency law or the durable power of attorney law."
 Id.